 Know how to separate a technology problem from a business problem

-Enhanced communication skills about technology and technology-related business issues
+Acquire and demonstrate enhanced communication skills about technology and technology-related business issues

 The course will be of most value to you if you have at least five years of professional experience.
 You do not require any technical knowledge or skills beyond the ability to use a web browser and Microsoft Word for your assignments.